Part one is here. You’ll see I strayed a ways away from my original concept.

 What is the picture about?
 I used to read that when I was newly learning about photography and I found it maddening because I just didn’t get it.
 It’s about the thing.
 Right there!
 What are you asking?!
 But now that I understand I think maybe it’s either not quite the right question to ask.
 Maybe you just don’t know what you don’t know.

 A better question for me might have been, what am I supposed to be looking at, or what is the feeling of it that made you want to shoot it?
-What’s the one thing you can say about this image?
 I am not even sure I would have been able to answer that either.
 But because photography incorporates so many technical aspects it’s easy to get lost on the technical and the stuff of it.
 Often beginning photographers end up with a cluttered image.
 We want to put everything into it.
 Sometimes we need to know when to simplify things.

 And that’s when I realized that I wasn’t clear on my subject and hadn’t been from the start.
-I created. astory, but the thing I actually wanted to shoot was the feeling of of the place.
+I created a story, but the thing I actually wanted to shoot was the feeling of the place.

 The Elusive Feeling